 Stay bite-free.
 Not being bitten is your best protection against disease-carrying flying and biting insects.
 Protect yourself with our choice of anti-insect products.
 As part of your anti-insect strategy combine our best-selling BUGTech™ range of clothing with the ultimate protection afforded by Australian-made repellents.
-Bushman™ repellent is available to all of our clients, while RID™ is only available to clients outside of the UK and EU.
+Bushman™ repellent is available to all of our clients, while RID™ is only available to clients outside of the UK.

 Number of women's, men's, kid's safari jackets or safari fleeces to pack for your safari:

 1 x safari fleece or jacket; 1 x waterproof safari jacket should you be travelling over the rainy season.